metapolator/metapolator/design-spaces.md

 A second slider appears; for every master dropped here we get an extra slider. triangles next to the labels show that we can pop up a list to configure the sliders, together with the All item on the lower-left. _write up of configuration rules coming soon (an edit of [this](https://github.com/metapolator/metapolator/wiki/elements-of-design#metapolation-sliders), really)._

-When the number of (‘unsequenced’) masters is three, the Triangle with is shown (as is above).
+When the number of (‘unsequenced’) masters is three, the Triangle switch is shown (as is above).
 This switches to the following mode:

 ![](http://mmiworks.net/metapolator/controltriangle.png)